 Relevant vendors or contractors that provide instructional or other educational services for the program

-Institutions that have satellite campuses“”, they must ensure that a representative sample of each category of stakeholder at each satellite campus is scheduled for interviews.
-If the satellite locations cannot be readily accessed by car and are a short distance, it might be necessary to establish a telephone or electronic connection to permit the interviews to occur.
-Review teams cannot, with confidence, develop program findings or accreditation recommendations if they have not interviewed enough candidates, faculty, completers, and administrators from satellite areas.
-The responsibility rests with the institution to anticipate the need to for adequate interviews with off-campus constituencies.
-If the dean or director of an institution has concerns about off-campus interviews, that person must talk with the institution’s assigned consultant.
-Review teams will not be traveling to other locations to conduct interviews.
+Institutions that have satellite campuses or locations in addition to a main campus must ensure that a representative sample of each category of constituency at each satellite campus is scheduled for interviews.
+Review teams cannot, with confidence, develop program findings or accreditation recommendations if they have not interviewed enough constituents from all aspects and locations of the program.
+The responsibility rests with the institution to anticipate the need for adequate interviews with off-campus constituencies.
+If the institution has concerns about off-campus interviews, it must work with the assigned consultant to address these concerns.
+Only in rare instances and only when warranted will review teams be traveling to other locations to conduct interviews.

-NOTE: The number of individuals to be interviewed will vary by category and program, and will depend upon program size, relative "importance" to the credential preparation program, availability, and location of the interviewees.
-For a small credential program, generally everyone associated with the program will be interviewed.
-Specific problems with interview sample size must be discussed well in advance of the visit with the Team Lead and the Commission consultant.
+The number of individuals to be interviewed will vary by category and program, and will depend upon program size, relative "importance" to the credential preparation program, and location of the interviewees.
+For a small credential program, everyone associated with the program will be interviewed.
+Specific problems or concerns with interview sample size must be discussed well in advance of the visit with the team lead and the Commission consultant.

 Selection of Interviewees

-The institution should begin assembling lists of potential interviewees 4-6 months before the visit.
+The institution should begin assembling lists of potential interviewees as early as one year before the visit.
 The names of current candidates and completers should be assembled as soon as practicable in the months prior to the visit.
-Faculty who teach or provide services in the program should be alerted to the visit dates to ensure their availability.
-Special arrangements may be necessary for part-time faculty or faculty on early retirement or sabbatical leavemay.
+Faculty who teach or provide services in the program should be alerted to the visit dates as soon as possible to ensure their availability.
+Consideration should be given to ensure sufficient participation of part-time or adjunct faculty, faculty who are on sabbatical leave, or other key personnel who might not otherwise be present at the time of the visit.

 Candidates and program completers may be interviewed in small groups (8-20 individuals).
-Faculty and field supervisors may be interviewed in small groups (3-10 individuals) and administrators should be interviewed individually.
-Telephone interviews, videoconferencing, and other means of conducting the interviews are useful when travel is difficult or where program completers work at significant distances from the campus.
+Faculty and field supervisors may be interviewed in small groups (3-10 individuals), school district site administrators may be interviewed in small groups (3-10 individuals), and institution leadership should be interviewed individually.
+It is important to note that no individual with supervisory or oversite responsibilities of a particular constituent group should be included in the same interview, in which case additional, individual interviews may need to be scheduled for these individuals.
+Telephone interviews, videoconferencing, and other means of conducting the interviews are useful when travel is difficult or where program completers or other constituents work at significant distances from the campus.

-It is essential that representation from all stakeholder groups (faculty, staff, candidates, program completers, employers, and district-employed supervisors) for each approved credential program be available for interview.
-In addition, if the program is provided at satellite locations or through distance learning, stakeholders from these locations must be included.
-A matrix of interviewees by Common Standards is shown in Appendix B.

 Review of Interview Schedules by Team Lead

-A rough draft of the interview schedule must be available at the Two-Month Out Pre-Visit and the interview schedule should be finalized approximately three weeks before a site visit.
-When the schedule is complete, it is sent to the Commission consultant and the Team Lead for their final review.
-Not having the interview schedule well in advance of the site visit is likely to cause significant issues and may result in the team not being able to gather all the relevant information they need to make a decision.
-Institutions are urged to avoid this problem.
-Once any changes are made by the Team Lead, the schedule will be followed as amended.
-Late additions to the schedule, if needed, should be clearly noted.
+A nearly finalized interview schedule must be available no later than the Two-Month Out Pre-Visit, and the interview schedule should be finalized approximately four weeks before a site visit.
+When the schedule is complete, it is sent to the Commission consultant and the team lead for their final review.

+Failure to have an interview schedule prepared well in advance of the site visit is likely to cause significant issues and may result in the team not being able to gather all the relevant information needed to make decisions on standards and an accreditation recommendation that reflects the institution’s true alignment to standards.
+Institutions are strongly urged to avoid this problem.
+Once any changes are made by the team lead, the schedule will be followed as amended.
+Late additions to the schedule, if needed, must be clearly noted and communicated to the consultant and team lead.

 Additional Notes on Creating an Interview Schedule